Roles and Responsibilities under GDPR

 Auth0 is responsible for:

-Following the data processor's instructions as explicated in the MSA and DPA (for enterprise customers) or Terms of Service (for self-service customers)
+- Following the data processor's instructions as explicated in the Subscription Agreement (SA) and Data Processing Addendum (DPA) (for enterprise customers) or Terms of Service (for self-service customers)